CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2021-03-29-duplicate-removal.md

 ## Unordered Set + Copy

-While our `unordered_set` implementation gave us a massive increase in performance, we changes the problem slightly.
+While our `unordered_set` implementation gave us a massive increase in performance, we altered the original problem.
 We're no longer returning a `std::vector<int>`, but a `std::unordered_set<int>`.
-To make a truly fair comparison, we should also include the time it takes to copy from our `unordered_set` into the output vector.
+To make this a truly fair comparison, we should also include the time it takes to copy from our `unordered_set` into an output vector.

 We can implement this as follows: